wvirany/blog/content/posts/gp_intro/index.md

 [^fn8]: Some (justifiably) prefer the name "exponentiated quadratic".

 [^fn9]: Note that, in the case where a GP is defined over finitely many variables, this just reduces to the familiar multivariate Gaussian distribution.

+[^fn10]: For example when using the squared exponentional covariance function, it is commong to set the amplitude equal to the variance of the training set and the lengthscale equal to $.01$ times the amplitude.
+Similarly, it is common to use a constant mean function equal to the average of the training set.
+Moreover, one might initialize the hyperparameters to these settings, then maximize the MLL with respect to the hyperparameters under gradient descent.